 How should FERC deal with OOM calls and pricing?

 The operation of OOM is directly contrary to the basic premises of the California market.
-Under the ancillary services protocols, for example, energy called from AS suppliers is placed in the BEEP stack, so that efficient real-time prices can result.
-The current OOM system is little more than a muddle, designed to extricate the ISO created by its inability to clear the market with a price cap set much lower than the opportunity cost of power.
+Under the ancillary services protocols, for example, energy called from Ancillary Service suppliers is placed in the BEEP stack, so that efficient real-time prices can result.
+The current OOM system is little more than a muddle, designed to extricate the ISO, created by its inability to clear the market with a price cap set much lower than the opportunity cost of power.

 The best solution would be for FERC to remove the price cap, and use other mechanisms if absolutely necessary.
 This would eliminate the problem at once, and the need for OOM altogether.
 If OOM is required, under a less complete set of wholesale market reforms, then it should be treated like any other ancillary services.
-The ISO would continue to pay a reservation price, and the energy purchased would be placed in the BEEP stack so that real-time prices could reflect the actual costs of the energy used.
+Specifically, the ISO would continue to pay a reservation price, and the energy purchased would be placed in the BEEP stack so that real-time prices could reflect the actual costs of the energy used.

 Market transparency issues